 Please Note: SAO reserves the right to modify the information included in this handbook.
-This handbook may also be modified due to changes in laws, accreditation compliance, procedures, and policies out of the control of SAO.
-SAO will do its best to update information in a timely manner and notify faculty and staff of changes, but it is ultimately up to each individual UNT employee to ensure they are following all university procedures.
-As a condition of employment, it is the responsibility of all UNT faculty and staff to ensure that they are in compliance with laws and policies at all times.
+The information outlined in this handbook may also be modified due to changes in laws, accreditation compliance, procedures, and policies out of the control of SAO.
+SAO will do its best to update information in a timely manner, but it is ultimately up to each individual UNT employee to ensure they are following all university procedures.
+As a condition of employment with UNT, it is the responsibility of all faculty and staff member individually to ensure they are in compliance with all laws and policies at all times.